 When is the best time to visit Cozumel?

-December to February/March is Cozumel’s busiest period, thanks to cruise ships.
+December through March is Cozumel’s busiest period.
 Expect crowds and premium hotel prices, especially during Christmas and spring break.

 January is the coldest month and June is the hottest.
-The rainiest months are from June to November.
+The rainiest months are from June to November (hurricane season).

 Depending on whether you enjoy festivals or prefer a less crowded holiday, plan your vacation around these events: